emmt/ImageProcessing.jl/README.md

 [Julia](https://julialang.org/).
 Following the conventions in [`JuliaImages`](https://juliaimages.org), *images* can be any multi-dimensional abstract arrays with numerical values, not just 2-dimensional arrays.

+## Remarks

+*Images* may be quite large arrays so many methods of this package are designed for fast computations.
+For example, branching in loops is avoided to favor loop vectorization.
+As a consequence, special values such as `NaN` or `missing` are not treated specifically.
+Even more, `missing` is not an expected value in images.
+One should use `NaN` to indicate missing or bad data and rely on IEEE rules for NaNs to produce correct results or, better, use zero weights for indicating missing or bad data and avoid NaNs.